Club Hand

 Why choose the International Center for Limb Lengthening for treatment of club hand?

 Deformity correction is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your child’s specific needs.
-Dr. Shawn Standard is a leading expert in performing the ulnarization treatment which provides many advantages over more commonly performed centralization and radialization procedures.
+Our ulnarization treatment provides many advantages over more commonly performed centralization and radialization procedures.
 Our patients also benefit from our team-centered approach with world-renowned pediatric orthopedic surgeons, anesthesiologists with extensive experience working with pediatric patients, and specialized physician assistants, nurses and physical therapists.
 We also have a large group of patient families who have children undergoing radial club hand treatment that offer support through our International Center for Limb Lengthening (ICLL) Facebook Group, ICLL Families.
 We help patients with radial club hand achieve their best possible result.

 Chat with a doctor about club hand